Start saving your quarters: In three months, plazas 1 and 5 in downtown Menlo Park will sprout multi-space parking meters.

-The first two hours of parking will still be free.
-The third hour would cost $1; the fourth, $1.50; and additional time, $2 per hour.
-Engineering Services Manager Chip Taylor said enforcement hours will be the same: Monday through Friday, 9 a.m. to 6 p.m.
+The first two hours of parking would still be free.
+The third hour would cost $1; the fourth, $1.50, with additional time costing $2 per hour.

-The meters give the city a way to test whether the capability to pay to park longer than two hours will resolve the unhappiness expressed by downtown merchants and their customers, who complain that the current two-hour limit doesn't leave enough time to run errands and enjoy a meal.
+The meters provide a way for the city to test whether the capability to pay to park longer than two hours will resolve the unhappiness expressed by downtown merchants and their customers, who complain that the current two-hour limit doesn't leave enough time to run errands and enjoy a meal.

 After five years in business in downtown Menlo Park, Boutique 4 closed its Santa Cruz Avenue location in February.
 At the time, Tamara Michel, co-owner of the boutique, cited the city's extremely aggressive parking enforcement as a factor.
 "We had many customers who refused to come downtown to shop," she told The Almanac.